 Tribute Dinner honoring Marcus Samuelsson

-and Jim Clerkinhosted by Master of Ceremonies Andrew Zimmern
+and Jim Clerkinhosted by Masters of Ceremonies Andrew Zimmern

 presented by Capital One®